EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

 - Click "Open" to add them

 **Requirements:**
-- ✅ Maximum 20 photos per batch
+- ✅ Maximum 100 photos per batch
 - ✅ Supported formats: JPG, PNG, GIF, WebP
-- ✅ Maximum 5MB per photo
+- ✅ Maximum 5MB per photo (before resize)
+- ✅ Images automatically resized to 720p (1280x720) if larger
-- ✅ Total batch size limit: 50MB
+- ✅ Total batch size limit: 100MB

 ### Step 5: Review & Remove Photos

 - Preview thumbnails appear below the upload zone
-- Each photo shows its filename and size
+- Each photo shows its filename and original size
+- Images are automatically resized to 720p for optimal AI processing
 - Click the **✕** button on any photo to remove it
 - Click **"Clear All"** to remove all photos at once